 The basic idea is that you only pay when they bring you a client.
 This makes the cost relative to client acquisition a worthy exchange in most cases.
 Linkedin campaigns, B2B campaigns, and direct-to-consumer sales would benefit greatly from this model.

 Traditional marketing tactics, ad campaigns, and site-driven sales would not benefit from this model as the overall benefit would be lower compared to the cost per customer.

-The plans we’ve listed are the top 3 that are most common, agencies may include other plan options as well as management fees.
+The plans we’ve listed are the top 3 that are most common, agencies may include other plan options as well as PPC management fee.

 Before you decide on a plan, having a full understanding of your needs will help you determine what you need and what you should pay in terms of required services, changes, and other issues.
 It’s not enough to say “well, I can afford this much, so that’s what I’ll pay.”

-First of all, take a look at your business’s advertising structure.
+First of all, take a look at your business’s PPC advertising or ppc adsstructure.
 Look at your base performance, decide what you want to improve.
-If you don’t have a dedicated advertising program or budget, try to get an idea of what you want so that you don’t go into negotiating with an agency blind.
+If you don’t have a dedicated PPC advertising/ppc ads program or budget, try to get an idea of what you want so that you don’t go into negotiating with an agency blind.